ExpressLRS/Docs/docs/quick-start/tx-prep.md

 ![Setup-Banner](https://raw.githubusercontent.com/ExpressLRS/ExpressLRS-hardware/master/img/quick-start.png)

-## Flashing the Latest OpenTX or EdgeTX for CRSFShot/Mixer Sync
+## Radio Firmware with CRSFShot/Mixer Sync

-ExpressLRS requires CRSFShot or Mixer Sync to ensure full support for high packet rates.
+ExpressLRS **requires** CRSFShot or Mixer Sync to ensure full support for high packet rates.
 Starting with [OpenTX-2.3.12](https://www.open-tx.org/2021/06/14/opentx-2.3.12), `CRSFshot` has been fully implemented, and thus you will have to update your OpenTX radio to these newer versions.

 Another alternative is [EdgeTX](https://github.com/EdgeTX/edgetx/releases), the bleeding edge fork of OpenTX.